nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

         Latency    68.41ms   30.72ms   1.28s    98.85%
         Req/Sec   747.52     81.56     2.11k    84.40%
     178597 requests in 1.00m, 284.27MB read
     Requests/sec:   2872.08                     # Good performance ?
     Transfer/sec:      4.73MB

     ```

-    Well, that performance looks pretty good, about ~2900 HTTP Reqs/second.
+    Well, that performance looks pretty good, about ~2900 HTTP Reqs/second (how much do you get?).
 But NGINX can do better.
 You will enable TCP keepalives to the Upstreams.
-This Directive will tell NGINX to create a `pool of TCP connections to each Upstream`, and use that established connection pool to rapid-fire HTTP requests to the backends.  `No delays waiting for the TCP handshakes!`  It is considered a Best Practice to enable keepalives to the Upstream servers.
+This Directive will tell NGINX to create a `pool of TCP connections to each Upstream`, and use that established connection pool to rapid-fire HTTP requests to the backends.  `No delays waiting for the TCP 3-way handshakes!`  It is considered a Best Practice to enable keepalives to the Upstream servers.

-1. Update your `upstreams.conf` file within your mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`) and uncomment from the `keepalives 16` line.
+1. Update your `upstreams.conf` file within your mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`) and uncomment the `keepalives 16` line.

     ```nginx
     ...snip

-        # Uncomment for Least Connections algorithm
+        # Uncomment for Least Time Last Byte algorithm
-        least_conn;
+        least_time last_byte;

         # Docker-compose:
         server web1:80;